That is if you want your email opened and read.

-Subject: Field Basic No-Nos
+Subject Field Basic No-Nos

-Always Type the Subject: with Proper Structure and Case
+Always Type the Subject with Proper Structure and Case

-Using all lower case gives the impression the Sender may not be credible or even worse; uneducated.
-All caps, can do the same, look spammy and as a result add unintended emphasis.
+Using all lower case gives the belief the sender may not be credible or, even worse, unrefined.
+All caps can do the same, looks spammy, and as a result, adds unintended emphasis.

 Don’t be Spammy

-The Subject: field is part of that spam score and if you do things that are typical of the tactics spammers use, (including leaving the Subject: field blank) your e-mail could be misidentified and blocked.
+The Subject field is part of that spam score, and if you do things that are typical of the tactics scammers use (including leaving the Subject field blank), your email could be misidentified and blocked.